PLCnext/SampleRuntime/getting-started/Part-07/README.md

 1. In your project's `src` directory, delete the file `Runtime.cpp`.

 1. Copy all the source files for the Sample Runtime project into your project's `src` directory.

-1. Add a reference to the library `Arp.System.Lm.Services` in the CMakeLists.txt file.
-This provides the Licence Manager RSC service implementation.

 1. Build the project to generate the `Runtime` executable.